tinhpv/android-workflow-s-app/README.md

 # Workflow S Mobile App
-This is app for the purpose of managing multiple tasks, people, workflow management is easy to get cumbersome.
-Considering the need of a solution for managing stuff in a corporation, we provide a solution for workflow management to scale up the productivity of business.
+Managing multiple tasks, people, workflow management is easy to get cumbersome.
+Considering the need of a solution for managing stuff in a corporation, WorkflowS system is a solution for workflow management to scale up the productivity of business.

 <img src="https://github.com/tinhpv/workflow-app-android/blob/master/images/screenshot.png?raw=true" />